joepv/joepv.github.io/_pages/hibernate.md

 ...
 ```

-For Hue devices I created another code block and add also save the id's from the lights that are on:
+For Hue devices I created another code block that also save the id's from the lights that are on:

 ```lua
 local j = 0